- Become a Lawyer

 The competencies in the CPD Tool are aspirational and are presented along with a scale that indicates increasing levels of proficiency that lawyers can use to self-assess and create personal goals.
 Lawyers work in many different roles and may practice in many different types of settings throughout their careers.
 It is not the expectation of the Law Society that all lawyers will be highly proficient in all areas included in the Profile.

-The Law Society will not be able to see the proficiency self-assessments that lawyers select for themselves.
+The Law Society cannot see the proficiency self-assessments that lawyers select for themselves.
 The scale is a tool to provide more guidance to lawyers who want to engage in honest self-reflection about the areas they can and want to develop or enhance.

 Please see the CPD Resources page for information on several supports available to lawyers to create, implement and benefit from their CPD plans.